ColinSullivan1/nats-k8s/README.md

 Research into k8s and NATS with some experimental work.
 Eventually, charts here will be checked into Kubernetes.

+Note that this is a **WORK IN PROGRESS**,; much of what you see here may change, drastically.
+Feedback is welcome though.

 ## Setup

 ### Launch k8s